 Should you use social media for your business instead of a website?

 And why not?
 After all, much points to the fact that greater customer activity takes place on social media platforms such as Facebook than is otherwise the case on the Internet.
-For instance, 29.5 million fans have already 'liked' the Facebook fan page from Starbucks.
+For instance, over 30 million fans have already 'liked' the Facebook fan page from Starbucks.
 On the other hand, only a fraction of this number visits the company’s own website.
 The same goes for Coca-Cola and other consumer brands.

 Why social media alone is not enough